 Koosje <3

 One of those small factors, was an even smaller cat that joined our lives.
-We had an opportunity to adopt the 12-year-old Queen of Purs, Koosje.
+We had an opportunity to adopt the 12-year-old Queen of Purrrs, Koosje.
 And I’m ever so happy that I didn’t over-think that for too long and just said ‘okiedokie’.
 After living cat-free for many years, it’s just amazing to have another cat following me around the house.

 Going live!